floatingpixels/supabase-nuxt/README.md

 ## Features

-[@floatingpixels/supabase-nuxt](https://github.com/nuxt-modules/supabase) is a Nuxt module for first class integration with Supabase.
-It makes it easy to use Supabase authentication, database and realtime features in your Nuxt 3 application.
-Especially when using server-side rendering SSR, using Supabase can be tricky, this module takes care of the intricacies and lets you simply use the power of Supabase!
+[@floatingpixels/supabase-nuxt](https://github.com/floatingpixels/supabase-nuxt) is a Nuxt module for first-class integration with Supabase.
+It makes it easy to use Supabase authentication, database and realtime features in your Nuxt 3 or Nuxt 4 application.
+Especially when using server-side rendering (SSR), using Supabase can be tricky, this module takes care of the intricacies and lets you simply use the power of Supabase!

-Checkout the [Nuxt 3](https://v3.nuxtjs.org) documentation and [Supabase](https://supabase.com) to learn more.
+Check out the [Nuxt](https://nuxt.com/docs) documentation and [Supabase](https://supabase.com/docs) to learn more.

 ## Testing